 This morning after breakfast Judd was able to help Jim take his crib apart.
 He is officially a big boy sharing a room with his brother.
 He is beyond excited.Once we had the crib in the attic (sniff, sniff) we took Judd outside to see his birthday present.
 A BIKE!
 He loved it.
 He now has his very own bike to ride with Jake.

+I have been trying to update my 365 project and I found some random pictures that I thought deserved there own post.
+The first set of pictures were taken at a Sunday School Bonfire a month ago.
+This is redneck sledding at its best!
 Here are a few more from when my dad came to help my mom and benny with the kids.This is the orginal post from 365.
 This picture makes me want to roll on the floor laughing.
 It needs no explanation yet it needs some commentary.

 By Sunday, Mema and Papa had to call in reinforcements.
 The Brighton Gang had started breaking them down.
 They were exhausted.
 Papa Wayne flies in with his work truck and teaches my kids how to fish with magnets.
 This kept them happy for over an hour which gave the others a chance to rest.
 Thanks Papa Wayne.